Abandonment and Desertion in Divorce: Legal Consequences and Rights

 • the unpaid support is at least a year overdue or totals more than $5,000.

-(18 U.S.C. § 228 (2022).)
+(18 U.S.C. § 228 (2026).)

 Custody decisions are generally not meant to punish parents for bad behavior.
-But if you've abandoned your family for a length of time without justification—and particularly without communication or support—that's likely affect a judge's conclusions about your parental fitness, sense of responsibility for your children, and willingness to look out for their welfare.
+But if you’ve abandoned your family for a length of time without justification—and particularly without communication or support—that's likely to affect a judge’s conclusions about your parental fitness, sense of responsibility for your children, and willingness to look out for their welfare.

-This doesn't necessarily mean that a spouse who unilaterally moves out of the family home can't get at least some parenting time in a subsequent divorce.
-Judges look at all of the circumstances before deciding on a parenting plan that will be best for the kids, and they usually favor arrangements that will allow the children to have a continuing relationship with both parents—as long as that wouldn't be harmful to the kids
+This doesn’t necessarily mean that a spouse who unilaterally moves out of the family home can’t get at least some parenting time in a subsequent divorce.
+Judges look at all of the circumstances before deciding on a parenting plan that will be best for the kids, and they usually favor arrangements that will allow the children to have a continuing relationship with both parents—as long as that wouldn’t be harmful to the kids.

-Can Abandonment Affect Alimony or Property Division in Divorce?
+Can Abandonment Affect Alimony and Property Division?

 When it comes to property division in divorce, most states use what’s known as the “equitable division” rule, meaning that the judge will decide on a fair way of distributing a couple’s assets and debts.
 Although the law might spell out certain factors that judges must take into consideration, they generally have a lot of leeway when they’re deciding what would be fair under the circumstances.
 Even some of the “community property” states allow or require judges to divide a couple’s property fairly but not necessarily equally.

-So unless a state's law specifically prohibits consideration of misconduct as part of the property division, a spouse's desertion might factor into a judge's decision to award the left-behind spouse a greater share of the couple's marital property, as a way to achieve overall fairness.
-That said, just because you move out of the family home before or during a divorce doesn't mean you'll lose your property rights.
+So, unless a state’s law specifically prohibits consideration of misconduct as part of the property division, a spouse’s desertion might factor into a judge’s decision to award the left-behind spouse a greater share of the couple’s marital property, as a way to achieve overall fairness.
+That said, just because you move out of the family home before or during a divorce doesn’t mean you’ll lose your property rights.

 Be forewarned: It’s almost always cheaper and quicker to get an uncontested divorce—and to do that, you and your spouse would need to agree on a no-fault divorce, as well as reach a divorce settlement agreement that covers all the issues in your divorce.